opengeoedu/learn.opengeoedu.de/pages/01.OpenGeoEdu/01.Kursuebersicht/docs.en.md

 anchors:
     active: false
 ---
 On this [overview page](/uebersicht/kursuebersicht) the course parts are presented with a motivating trailer and a short description.
 A [module description](/uebersicht/self-assessment/OGE_Modulbeschreibung.pdf) of the open online course can be found on the next page.
-[Data sheets](/uebersicht/datenblatt) exist for the individual course and exercise parts, which systematically and extensively compile the data, software, functionalities and expected results used.
+[Data sheets](/uebersicht/datenblatt) exist for the individual course and exercise parts, which systematically and extensively compile the data, software, and functionalities used and describe the expected results.

 In addition, there is a [self-assessment tool](http://test.opengeoedu.de/selfassessment.aspx) from which hints and recommendations for processing the course parts are given depending on the previous knowledge of the user.
 A [workload calculator](http://test.opengeoedu.de/workload.aspx) is also available with which the user can select the course parts to be worked on and estimate the corresponding workload.

+Short teaser videos of the individual learning units (in German)

 <div class="container">
     <div class="row flex-wrap card-deck">